EaseMyTrip

-EaseMyTrip is an Indian online travel company, founded in 2008 by Nishant Pitti, Rikant Pitti, and Prashant Pitti.
-Headquartered in New Delhi, the company provides hotel bookings, air tickets, holiday packages, bus bookings, and white-label services.
-EaseMyTrip has overseas offices in Singapore, UAE, Maldives, and Thailand.
+EaseMyTrip is an Indian multinational online travel company, headquartered in New Delhi.
+It was founded in 2008 by Nishant Pitti, Rikant Pitti, and Prashant Pitti.
+The company provides hotel bookings, air tickets, domestic and international holiday packages, bus bookings, and white-label services.

 History

 The idea for EaseMyTrip came when the brothers, Nishant Pitti and Rikant Pitti used to book air tickets for their father's frequent business trips, and saved money in the booking process.
 Initially based out of their home garage as a travel agency, the duo lost all of the initial investment within the first three months.
 Later on, references from family and friends helped and a major turnaround came when an airline noticed multiple bookings coming from a single email account and contacted the Pitti brothers to become its travel partner.

-Nandan Jha joined as the COO in 2017

 In 2019, EaseMyTrip had a network of more than 42,000 travel agents, 1,200 franchise outlets, 640 white-label solutions, and around 1,600 distributors.

-In January 2020, EaseMyTrip announced it will allow users to book flight tickets via WhatsApp.
-Users can activate the autonomous interactive program by sending a message and the booking bot will guide users through the end-to-end process.
+In 2019, EaseMyTrip expanded its operations to international markets such as UAE, UK, US, Philippines, Singapore, and Thailand.

-In March 2021, EaseMyTrip went public.
+In March 2021, EaseMyTrip went public with an initial public offering.
+It became the first online travel agency to be listed on the Indian stock exchanges.

-In May 2021, it was reported to be the fastest growing online travel agency.

 In June 2021, EaseMyTrip collaborated with Oyo Rooms, Airbnb, and Yatra to form the Confederation of Hospitality, Technology and Tourism Industry (CHATT), an industry body for the tourism sector of India.

-In September 2021, it became a unicorn after its market capitalization crossed $1 billion.
-In December 2021, the organization hired Vijay Raaz and Varun Sharma as their brand ambassadors.
+In September 2021, it became a unicorn after its market capitalisation crossed $1 billion.
+In December 2021, the organisation hired Vijay Raaz and Varun Sharma as their brand ambassadors.

-EaseMyTrip has acquired Spree Hospital, a hospital management company established in 2011 by Keshab Baljee for an undisclosed amount.
-Spree Hospitality was the company's second acquisition.
-The officials of the EaseMyTrip stated that the acquisition will not only increase the company's revenue but will also enhance the company's portfolio.